To submit a session, please click here.

 Session Length: 75 minutes

-Scheduling: Proposals accepted will be scheduled as part of the pre-conference programming on Wednesday, October 23 from 3:15 – 4:30 p.m.
+Scheduling: Proposals accepted will be scheduled as part of the pre-conference programming on Wednesday, October 29 between 9:00 – 11:30 a.m.

 Innovation Demos